13 Native American Scholarships for College (2026 - 2027)

 • Membership in a federally recognized tribe or Alaska Native village.

-• Strong academic standing and faculty nomination.
+• Strong academic standing and faculty nomination from the student’s college or university.

 Recipients receive up to $7,000 along with professional development and networking opportunities through the Udall Foundation.
+Scholars attend a special orientation and leadership conference, where they connect with other Native students and professionals who share similar goals and interests.

 Corporate Scholarships for Native American Students